 “Once again, thank you for the masterclass and concert you gave here.
 Speaking to the flute students who worked with you, they very much appreciated your visit and found your advice extremely helpful, thank you for coming to Eastern Mediterranean University”– David Walters head of Music of at Eastern Mediterranean University, Famagusta, Cyprus

 “Thank you so much for coming to DSA.
 The students are still talking about how great the masterclass was.
 In fact I was at a performance today with one of my flute students and he was commenting on how much you helped him.
 Thank you for doing such a pro job.
 If you are ever near Denver again…you know what to do!”– Dave Hammond, Music Director, Denver School of the Arts, USA

 “Jessica has the ability to shred all over sheet music!
 If you’re looking for a sample of her ability check out ‘Laughing with Angst’ by Paul Pinto.”– Indabamusic.com

-“Jessica Quinones on flute and Hans Hess on guitar gave a mesmerising performance on different Brazilian and Argentinian styles of music which were each introduced with evocative images and informative descriptions.
+“Jessica Quinones on flute gave a mesmerising performance on different Brazilian and Argentinian styles of music which were each introduced with evocative images and informative descriptions.
 This was a magical musical event held at York St John University as part of its Culture & Foreign Language Lecture Series.
 This highly recommended lecture recital by excellent performers and also academic specialists in these musical genres will delight the ear of music students and Hispanists alike.”– Marion Martínez, Senior Lecturer in Languages, York St. John University, UK

 “I wish to thank you for the wonderful concert and seminar that you gave at King’s College London as part of our “Cultural Cartographies” research seminar programme, in the Department of Spanish, Portuguese & Latin American Studies.